Oil and Gas

 Her uncommon blend of experiences in the academic, business and social arenas creates a rich mixture of theoretical and practical considerations in the classroom.

-Brad currently holds the C.T.
+Dr. Ewing currently holds the C.T.
 McLaughlin Chair of Free Enterprise in the Rawls College of Business.
-Brad specializes in the study of energy economics, operations, macroeconomics, forecasting and econometrics.
+He specializes in the study of energy economics, operations, macroeconomics, forecasting and econometrics.
 He has published over 150 peer reviewed research articles, received grants from the National Science Foundation, U.S. Department of Commerce/National Institute of Standards and Technology, the U.S. Department of Energy, and numerous other sources, and is regularly engaged in consulting as a principal of the Ph.D.
 Resource Group, LLC.
 His articles have appeared in prestigious academic journals such as The Energy Journal, Energy Economics, Energy Policy, Review of Economics and Statistics, Energy Sources, and the Journal of Risk and Insurance.
 Brad received his doctorate in economics from Purdue University.

 AddressAdministration Building 328, Texas Tech University, 2625 Memorial Circle, Lubbock, TX 79409-1030